ericmdantas/goliv/README.md

 ## Disclaimer

 This is a work in progress.

-Most of the features are still missing, so, this is still not complete port of [aliv](https://github.com/ericmdantas/aliv) yet.
+#### Todo:

+As of right now, there's no implementation of either `Reverse-Proxy` or `HTTP/2`.

+The first is all about either using the `httputil` from the `stdlib` or using a 3rd party lib.
+The later, even though is easier to implement, I still have to find a way to use the certs in the user machine.
+Right now, when Go installs `goliv` it won't bring the certs left and right, which makes the `-secure` option fail - because it needs a physical path to those files, both the `server.crt` and the `server.key`.

+#### How to help

-If you want to help the development, you can clone the repo and run:
+If you want to help the development, you can either clone or fork the repo and run:

 ```shell
 $ go run main.go -root=_fixture
 ```

-Go to `http://127.0.0.1:1309` (you can open in more than one browser), it'll show a html, which is being served from the `_fixture` folder.
+Navigate to `http://127.0.0.1:1309` (you can open in more than one browser), it'll show the html, which is being served from the `_fixture` folder.
 Everytime you edit the `index.html`, `app.js` or `style.css`, the browsers will be refreshed - showing the new content.

-Please, check if things are working correctly.
-Also, try the other params and report some bugs.
-Thanks!
+Please, check if things are working correctly and try the other params to see if they're working.
+Report any bugs you find.

-Todo:
-- Proxy;
-- HTTP/2.

 ## What?